10 sporting steps to becoming a winner

 How to be a winner 3: Think out of your comfort zone

 Ever wondered how some sports competitors always seem to win whilst others seem to be there merely to make up the numbers?
 It’s because they don’t hope to win, they expect to win.
 Indeed, alongside technique it’s important to have a winning mindset too.
 The power of your subconscious mindset is so strong that truly believing you will win, no matter what the circumstances, will boost your chances of success.
-Take Lance Armstrong for example; he has become a true sporting legend in the face of all adversity because of his positive mindset.

 How to be a winner 4: Nutrition for your body